CommonGarden/Grow-IoT/README.md

 # Grow.js

-*Status:* currently works with Alpha and not with the old prototype.

-Tagged releases coming soon!

 [![Join the chat at https://gitter.im/CommonGarden/Grow.js](https://badges.gitter.im/CommonGarden/Grow.js.svg)](https://gitter.im/CommonGarden/Grow.js?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Grow.js is an npm packagle for creating and connecting devices to a [Grow-IoT](https://github.com/CommonGarden/Grow-IoT) instance.
 [Full grow.js documentation can be found here](http://commongarden.github.io/Grow.js/docs/).

 Grow.js handles:
 * Connecting to the host over the ddp protocol.
 * Registers the device with host server.
-The information in config object is used to create a UI and API.
+The information in config object is used to create the device API.
 * Sets up readable / writable streams for pushing data and listening for commands in real time!

-All you have to do is pass in a [Thing object](https://github.com/CommonGarden/Thing.js), and presto!
-You have created a new IoT device!

 ### Installation